gabao55/gabao55/README.md

   <a href="https://www.linkedin.com/in/gabriel-salateo-rosin-21800916a/">
     LinkedIn
   </a>
   and programming in the free time is one of my pations!
-Very interested in learning more each day about data science and mainly software development.
+Very interested in learning more each day about data science and mainly software engineering.
 </p>

 <div>